craftcms/shopify/README.md

   .all() %}
 ```

-The above includes quote (`"`) literals, because it’s attempting to locate a key in a JSON array, which will always be surrounded by double-quotes.
+The above includes quote (`"`) literals, because it’s attempting to locate a specific key in a JSON array, which will always be surrounded by double-quotes.

 ## Templating